Just2Deep/Inshorts_Email/README.md

 ![Alt text](images/sample.jpg?raw=true "Sample")

-### Future Improvements
- - Make the process of scraping and sending a mail a daily process.
- - like a cron job with github actions to send a mail everyday.

 # TED Talk Downloader

 ### In this project we extract the downloadable mp4 link for the TED talk and download it